 - a) Ammunition.
 Each team starts the match with a total of 384 rounds of ammunition.
 The team captain allocates the ammunition among stages, divides it among the firing members and decides the number of rounds to be loaded in the clips or magazines. - b) Slings.
 M1907 or M1 slings may be configured with arm loops and used for support in the prone, sitting or kneeling positions.
-In the 200-yard standing position stage, the sling may only be used as a hasty sling, without an arm loop, but with the sling strap wrapped around the arm (Rule 4.4.6). - c) Targets.
+In the 200-yard standing position stage, the sling may only be used as a hasty sling, without an arm loop, but with the sling strap wrapped around the arm (Rule 5.4.6). - c) Targets.
 Each team is assigned a block of eight adjacent targets.
+Shooting mats are not permitted.
 Gaps in the target line separate one team's targets from those of another. - d) Coaching.
 During the Infantry Team Match, both the team captain and the team coach may coach and talk directly with team firing members and they may touch their rifles. - e) Target Markers.
 During the National Trophy Infantry Team Match, each team must serve as or provide Target Markers for a team on the following relay, except that last relay teams must provide Target Markers for the first relay.
 Target Markers must be capable of performing these duties correctly.
-Failure to provide capable Target Markers may disqualify a team.

-- f) Malfunctions.
-No malfunctions may be claimed for misfires, disabled firearms or other failures of range or team equipment. - g) Score Recording.
+Failure to provide capable Target Markers may disqualify a team. - f) Team Verifiers.
+Each team may have a maximum of two verifiers who are present in the target pits when their team is firing.
+Verifiers may not interfere with pit operations, may not touch their targets and may not interfere with target scoring.
+If team verifiers have an issue or concern, they must contact a Target Officer. - g) Malfunctions.
+No malfunctions may be claimed for misfires, disabled firearms or other failures of range or team equipment. - h) Score Recording.
 A Range Officer is assigned to each team to enforce safety regulations and record team scores.
 A designated team representative (verifier) may accompany this officer downrange to verify scores.

-5.8.4 Scoring
+6.8.4 Scoring

-- a) All scores are recorded on the firing line at the end of each stage. - b) Hits outside the silhouettes are not scored or marked. - c) Hits on the silhouettes count four (4) points at 600 yards, three (3) points at 500 yards, two (2) points at 300 yards and one (1) point at 200 yards. - d) A bonus for distribution is calculated at each range.
+- a) All scores are recorded on the firing line at the end of each stage. - b) Hits outside the silhouettes are not scored or marked.

+- c) Hits on the silhouettes count four (4) points at 600 yards, three (3) points at 500 yards, two (2) points at 300 yards and one (1) point at 200 yards. - d) A bonus for distribution is calculated at each range.
 The bonus is determined by counting the number of silhouette targets that contain six (6) or more hits each.
 The number of targets with six or more hits is squared and that result is added to the total hit score for that range to produce the total score for that range. - e) Ties are broken according to the highest team score at 600 yards, then at 500 yards, etc.

-5.8.5 Telescopes and Field Glasses
+6.8.5 Telescopes and Field Glasses